Rel1cx/eslint-react/docs/rules/jsx/no-misused-comment-in-textnode.md

-# Disallow comments from being inserted as text nodes (`react-ts/jsx/no-misused-comment-in-textnode`)
+# jsx/no-misused-comment-in-textnode

-⚠️ This rule _warns_ in the following configs: ✅ `recommended`, `recommended-type-checked`.
+⚠️ This rule _warns_ in the following configs: 👍 `recommended`, 🔍 `recommended-type-checked`.

 <!-- end auto-generated rule header -->